inet-framework/inet/showcases/wireless/errorrate/doc/index.rst

 Goals
 -----

-In this showcase, we perform a parameter study examining how packet error rate changes as a function of distance in an 802.11g wireless network.
+In this showcase, we perform a parameter study where we examine how packet error rate changes as a function of distance in an 802.11g wireless network.
+The packet error rate is measured at various WiFi bitrates, providing insights into the impact of different bitrates on the quality of communication over different distances.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/errorrate <https://github.com/inet-framework/inet/tree/master/showcases/wireless/errorrate>`__